studiobloom/opti-webp/README.md

 # Opti-WebP

 Opti-WebP is an image optimization tool that enables bulk resizing, compression, and conversion of non-WebP images to an optimized WebP format.
 It helps reduce image file sizes while maintaining visual quality, making it suitable for web development and optimization tasks.

+## Installation

+-You can either download this repo and run the .exe, or run the opti-webp.py program yourself although you are likely to require downloading some additional libraries

 ## Features